riccardocappi/Deep_Reinforcement_Learning_For_Traffic_Lights/README.md

-# Deep Convolutional Q-Learning for Traffic Light Optimization
+# Deep Convolutional Q-Learning for Traffic Lights Optimization
 This project aims at implementing a **Reinforcement Learning** agent for the **optimization of traffic lights timing** at an intersection.
 ## Environment
 The simulation environment is implemented using [SUMO](https://sumo.dlr.de/docs/Tools/Sumolib.html), an open source traffic simulator  that allows to model real world traffic behaviours.